srikrishnaedu18-git/Vtop-add-drop-automation/README.md

 # ⚡ VIT VTOP Course Add/Drop Automation Script

-An advanced, high-performance automation and monitoring tool for the **VIT VTOP Add/Drop Portal 2026-27**, built using Python, Playwright, and SQLite.
+An advanced, high-performance, and feature-rich automation and monitoring tool for the **VIT VTOP Add/Drop Portal 2026-27**, built using Python, Playwright, SQLite, and a FastAPI dashboard.

 ---

-## 🌟 Key Features
+## 🌟 Key Features & Capabilities

-*   **Automated Login & CAPTCHA Solver**: Bypasses VTOP login captchas using client-side image processing and base64 solving logic.
+### 🤖 Automation & CAPTCHA Bypassing
+*   **Intelligent CAPTCHA Solver**: Integrates a client-side base64 image-processing solver that automatically decrypts and solves VTOP login and progress CAPTCHAs, handling session timeouts without human intervention.
-*   **Fast-Refresh Single-Course Loop**: When monitoring a single course, the script skips loading the entire homepage dashboard.
-It performs a local "Go Back ➡️ Proceed" refresh to save time and prevent timeouts.
+*   **Fast-Refresh Single-Course Loop**: Optimization that bypasses VTOP homepage dashboard reloading when monitoring a single course.
+It executes a local "Go Back ➡️ Proceed" loop to check seats up to 5x faster.
+*   **Self-Healing Sessions**: Automatic detection of session timeouts or portal crashes, spawning a fresh browser context, re-logging in, and resuming monitoring.

+### ⚙️ Automated Workflows
-*   **1-Click Auto-Registration**: Set `REGISTER=true`, select a `CHOSEN_FACULTY` and `CHOSEN_SLOT`, and the script will automatically select the matching row and click **Register** as soon as a seat opens.
+*   **1-Click Auto-Registration**: Set `REGISTER=true`, and the scraper will automatically navigate, select, and enroll in your specified course, faculty, and slot as soon as a seat opens.
-*   **1-Click Auto-Modification (with OTP)**: Set `MODIFY=true` to update an existing course.
-The script automatically reads the required 3-letter OTP prefix, polls Gmail, extracts the VTOP OTP, inputs it, and clicks **Update**.
+*   **1-Click Auto-Modification (with Gmail OTP)**: Set `MODIFY=true` to handle swapping courses.
+The engine automatically navigates to the View/Modify menu, checks seat availability, polls Gmail via IMAP, extracts the 6-digit OTP, fills it, and submits the update.
+*   **Heuristic Matcher**: Intelligent selection algorithm that:
+    1. Prioritizes the exact combination of preferred faculty and slot.
+    2. Falls back to select **any** available faculty matching the target slot if the preferred faculty is full.

+### 🔒 Privacy & "Blur Mode" Anonymization
+*   **Public Stream Protection**: A built-in "Blur Mode" (LinkedIn Anonymize) designed specifically for public screen sharing or video recording.
+*   **Dynamic Client Redaction**: Automatically blurs sensitive elements in the UI—such as faculty names and personal phone numbers.
+*   **Sanitized Console Logs**: Redacts phone numbers (matching `+91XXXXXXXXXX`) and target faculty names in real-time within the live terminal log viewer.

+### 🖥️ Live Web Dashboard (FastAPI)
+*   **Interactive Config Editor**: A dedicated profile settings modal where you can edit Display Name, Privacy settings, VTOP credentials, Gmail credentials, Twilio API credentials, and Scraper parameters in real-time.
+Settings are persisted directly back to the local `.env` file.
+*   **Live Seat Status Slider**: Interactive cards that display real-time seat availability across all configured courses.
+Paginate through subjects using the intuitive Left (`←`) and Right (`→`) controls.
+*   **Live Console Log Stream**: Polls stdout/stderr in real-time and streams terminal log outputs directly onto the dashboard with dynamic Blur Mode filters.
+*   **IST Timezone Alignment**: Formatted in Indian Standard Time (IST - Asia/Kolkata) across dashboard counters, SQLite logs, and alerts.

+### 📊 Logs & Database Analytics
+*   **Relational SQLite DB Logging**: Persists seat status checks and status changes in a local SQLite database (`seats.db`).
-*   **Relational Seat Change Logging**: Stores seat metrics per-faculty in an SQLite database (`seat_logs`).
-Transition rules ensure duplicate "Full" states are suppressed, logging only real changes or numerical seat heartbeats.
+*   **State-Transition Filtering**: Implements database optimization to suppress duplicate "Full" states, logging only numerical seat changes or actual availability transitions.
-*   **WhatsApp Instant Notifications**: Integrates with Twilio API to push real-time alerts showing only the available slots when seat availability shifts.
+*   **Interactive Log Filters**: Filters dashboard activity logs dynamically based on the active course selected in the Seat Status slider.

+### 💬 Real-Time Notifications
+*   **Twilio WhatsApp alerts**: Transmits instant notifications showing real-time availability changes.
+*   **Global Alert Gate**: Exposed toggles (`WHATSAPP_ENABLED`) in the environment settings to turn notifications on or off globally.

 ---